G.I. Joe: A Real American Hero (1983 TV series): Subsequent series

 A second G.I.
 Joe: A Real American Hero series was produced by DIC Entertainment that ran from 1989 to 1991.
 It premiered with a five-part mini-series which was titled "Operation: Dragonfire," lasted two seasons, and consisted of a total of 44 episodes.
 The DiC series served as a continuation of the Sunbow series, but it did not use the aforementioned season 3 pitch.
 Sunbow would later return to the G.I.
 Joe franchise, co-producing the 1994 straight-to-video animated pilot Sgt.
 Savage and his Screaming Eagles and the G.I.
 Joe Extreme TV series, which aired from 1995 to 1996.
 The Screaming Eagles pilot featured appearances by characters from the A Real American Hero series (namely Hawk, Doc, Lady Jaye, and Cobra Commander) in supporting roles, but its primary focus was on new heroes and villains.

+Summary

+G.I.
+Joe fights off the plans of terrorist organization Cobra to undermine the world governments and take over.
+Following the failure of Cobra's more elaborate plans, the organization starts coming up with ridiculous and outlandish ways to takeover.
+By the second season, Dr. Mindbender, along with Destro, Tomax and Xamot, have tired of the constant failures Cobra Commander has brought them.
+This leads to them creating a new leader from the combined DNA of past ruthless dictators: Serpentor.
+However, Cobra Commander persists as the field commander, and slowly builds his own faction to depose their usurper.